HuWenShin/newborn-analytics/README.md

 The interactive dashboard is deployed as a website with Render.
 Click [here](https://newborn-analytics.onrender.com/) to access the web app! (sometimes it takes a while to load)

+### Website Deployment

+Future improvements
+- Make the html a separate file that links back to the python file